Anyone else swimming in transportation toys? Great! This is the best transportation activity for preschoolers!

 Now, not only does the plane have wings, but I associate the airplane as a form of transportation that moves in the air.

-Of course, a preschooler may have known this prior to the game, but they are now categorizing and comparing with other forms of transportation.
+Of course, a preschooler may have known this before the game, but they are now categorizing and comparing it with other forms of transportation.
+Sorting is a math skill your child will use for life.

-They are seeing an old toy in a new way.
+They see an old toy in a new way.

 Transportation activities need to come alive.